IT3049C-Students-Archive/2-javascript-exercise-tranjg/README.md

 ```md
 - [x] This task is complete.
 ```
-- [ ] All Unit tests passed.
+- [x] All Unit tests passed.
-- [ ] filled out the self-evaluation.
+- [x] filled out the self-evaluation.
-- [ ] filled out the self-reflection.
+- [x] filled out the self-reflection.

 ## Self-Evaluation:
 how many points out of 20 do you deserve on this assignment:
+20/20
 ## Self-Reflection:
+Some segments were a bit confusing but it wasn't anything too complicated.

 ### How long it took me to finish this?
+2 hours